-When a person dies, effectively, everything which they owned and everything which they owed is referred to as their estate.
+When a person dies, effectively, everything which they owned and everything which they owed to anyone is referred to as their estate.
 If they left a will, they will have appointed one or more executors whose job will be to implement the terms of their will.

 If the deceased did not leave a will, they are said to have died ‘intestate’ and the rules of intestacy apply to the distribution of their estate.
 A close family member will usually apply to the court for Letters of Administration which is a court order to give them authority to act on behalf of the estate.
 They are then referred to as the Administrators or Personal Representatives of the Estate.